Virginia 2017 Integrity Challenge

 In endorsing the challenge, candidates agree to provide links on their campaign websites to their campaign contribution/expenditure disclosures, their financial disclosures, and their gift disclosures.
 Candidates are already required to disclose this information on the Virginia Department of Elections and Virginia Conflicts of Interest and Ethics Advisory Council webpages.
 We are simply asking them to link to this information from their campaign websites.

+So far, 19 candidates have endorsed the Virginia Integrity Challenge.
 Email the candidates for the House of Delegates and ask them to endorse the Virginia Integrity Challenge!

 Click here for answers to FAQs about the Virginia Integrity Challenge.